OpenLeverage Community Council

 Candidate eligibility is limited to xOLE holders, OLE holders, OLE LP holders, and OLE lenders.
 There will be a four-day nomination period followed by a three-day voting period.
 There will be election debates for nominees to introduce themselves to the broader community and to answer questions to show their abilities and competencies to develop improvements for OpenLeverage further.

-Elected council members will serve for four epochs and have an NFT, and #Council role added to their Discord.
+Elected council members will serve for four epochs and #Council role added to their Discord.
 New elections will occur two weeks before council members conclude their terms.

 To ensure a fair outcome, vote power weighting per OLE has been applied to specific OLE holders as below: